-Now miners pay the transactions fees themselves when the payments from the pool are executed.
+Now miners pay the transaction fees themselves when the payments from the pool are executed.
 They are able to choose the payout value though, not to spend too much on the network commissions.
-All the pool could do is to limit the fee setting the maximum gas price for each payment.
+All the pool could do is to limit the fee by setting the maximum gas price for each payment.
 In the beginning, we set the maximum gas price to 51 gwei so each payment doesn’t cost you more than $3.
-Ethereum network gas price was extremely high in recent days.
+Ethereum network gas prices was extremely high in recent days.
 The payouts were delayed.
 We always want to save your money and maintain the transaction price of about $3 but we were forced to increase the maximum gas price to 71 gwei.
-Now the payment costs $4.5 as maximum.
+Now the payment costs $4.5 as a maximum.
 However, we hope this is just temporary.

 All the details could be found in New 2Miners Ethereum Pool Payout Model blog post.

 - Now miners pay the transaction fees themselves 😔

 Ethereum Block Rewards